 Perhaps of greatest concern to investors in oil and gas limited partnerships like Energy 11 and ER 12 is their illiquid nature.
 Investors in the common units of either Energy 11 or ER12 cannot readily or easily sell their units, as there is no public market on which these units trade.
 Rather, investors must be able to hold their investment position indefinitely, until such time as a Liquidity Event may occur, which will likely only occur “within five to seven years from the termination” of the investment’s offering, at the earliest.

 When a broker and/or brokerage firm recommends an oil and gas investment to a client, the financial advisor should first ensure that the investor is aware from the outset of the volatile nature of an oil and gas investment.
 Further, the financial advisor has a duty to determine if the investment is suitable in light of the investor’s profile and stated investment objectives.
 In addition, in instances where an investor’s account becomes over-concentrated in oil and gas investments, or if a broker fails to disclose the risks associated with such an investment or investment strategy, the broker and his or her firm may well be held liable for losses on the investment.

 The attorneys at Law Office of Christopher J. Gray, P.C. have significant experience representing investors in disputes concerning oil and gas investments, including MLPs and limited partnerships, drilling programs, and private placements.
-Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at firstname.lastname@example.org for a no-cost, confidential consultation.
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).